cannereau/aws-dkr-update/readme.md

 A common AWS SQS dead letter queue collects unprocessed *Event* and *Lambda* invocations

+> To limit the *iam:PassRole* effect, set the variable **prefix_ecs** accordingly.
+This prefix has to be used for ECS task execution roles

-> *Warning: don't forget to set up ECR repository policies to allow AWS ECS & Lambda services to pull images*
+> *Warning: don't forget to set up ECR repository policies to allow AWS Lambda Service to pull images*

 <!-- BEGIN_TF_DOCS -->
 ## Requirements